Vulnerability Disclosure Program

 - Any attack or vulnerability that hinges on a user’s computer being first compromised

-Our public program currently does provide any monetary reward beyond Personal Capital’s eternal gratitude.
+Our public program currently does not provide any monetary reward beyond Personal Capital’s eternal gratitude.
 If you are a Bugcrowd researcher, you can also claim your submission below for kudos.
 If you are interested in helping us in a more dedicated manner as a security researcher in our Private Program, please contact [email protected] with your request and justification.

 At Personal Capital’s discretion, we may make exceptions to this policy for exceptional contributions.